telerik/kendo-ui-core/docs/controls/charts/date-series.md

         // baseUnit is set to "days"
     }

+#### Manual configuration

 The base unit can also be specified manually.
-Valid options are:
+The valid options are:

 * seconds
 * minutes